 Family history – Generally, a defective chromosome causes Hunter syndrome.
 To develop the disease, a child must inherit the defective chromosome.
 Hunter syndrome is also known as an X-linked recessive disease.
 This means that women can carry this defective chromosome and can pass it on.
 However, mothers themselves aren’t affected by the disease.
 Also, it is likely they don’t know whether they have this defective chromosome or not.

 When You Should See a Doctor

 Even though Hunter syndrome is very uncommon, if you notice any abnormal changes in your child’s facial features, a loss of previously learned skills, bone deformities, or other symptoms listed above, consult your child’s primary care doctor.
 He or she can help you decide if you need to see a specialist or opt for further specialized testing.

 Depending on the type and severity of this condition, a variety of complications can come up with Hunter syndrome.
-Complications can be associated with the lungs, bones, brain and nervous system, heart, joints, and connective tissue.
+Complications can affect the lungs, bones, brain and nervous system, heart, joints, and connective tissue.